NCAR/CTSM_calibration/src/calibration/README.md

 3. Run main.py

 # Issues
 Each basin will have a subset of forcing files, resulting in a large number of files.
 If this is not recommended, forcing file merging can be added.
+Some inelegant functions are not added to the workflow.
+They are named as outworkflow_XXX.py, which can be run after the workflow is complete.
+In the future, they can be wrapped up if there are too many outworkflow functions.